 Modern cars will default to Limp mode, also known as Limp Home mode.
 This shuts off every non-essential aspect of the car to protect itself, forcing you to drive exceptionally slowly to the nearest mechanic you can find.

-When the engine does eventually seize, everything will stop dead.
+When the engine does ultimately seize, everything will stop dead.

 What Causes An Engine To Lock Up?

-Most of the time, engines lock up because of excessive heat or physical damage to internal components.
-When the metal parts within the engine get too hot, they can expand and quite literally get physically stuck.
+Most of the time, engines lock up because of extreme heat or physical damage to internal components.
+When the metal parts within the engine get too hot, they can expand and quite literally get physically jammed.

-Sometimes they even affix themselves to the metal part they’re abrading against.
-Physical harm can also happen because of rust, contaminated oil, or significant amounts of dirt within the block.
+Sometimes they even attach themselves to the metal part they’re abrading against.
+Physical harm can also happen because of rust, contaminated oil, or large quantities of dirt within the block.

 Make sure you regularly take your vehicle for oil and filter changes.
-Without the appropriate lubrication, everything goes wrong.
+Without the proper lubrication, everything goes awry.
 Most seized engines occur because of neglecting this aspect.

 Con rods, piston rings, bearings, and more can be physically harmed.
 If they break off, they’ll shoot around within the engine and cause even more destruction, eventually stopping it in its tracks.